codeigniter4/docs-update/docs/installation/upgrade_4xx.md

 - Instead of CI3's `$this->load->library('x');` you can now use `$this->x = new \App\Libraries\X();`, following namespaced conventions for your component.
 Alternatively, you can use [Factories](../concepts/factories.md): `$this->x = \CodeIgniter\Config\Factories::libraries('X');`.

 - Some libraries from CodeIgniter 3 no longer exists in Version 4.
 For all these libraries, you have to find a new way to implement your functions.
-These libraries are [Calendaring](http://codeigniter.com/userguide3/libraries/calendar.html), [FTP](http://codeigniter.com/userguide3/libraries/ftp.html), [Javascript](http://codeigniter.com/userguide3/libraries/javascript.html), [Shopping Cart](http://codeigniter.com/userguide3/libraries/cart.html), [Trackback](http://codeigniter.com/userguide3/libraries/trackback.html), [XML-RPC /-Server](http://codeigniter.com/userguide3/libraries/xmlrpc.html), and [Zip Encoding](http://codeigniter.com/userguide3/libraries/zip.html).
+These libraries are <a href="http://codeigniter.com/userguide3/libraries/calendar.html" target="_blank">Calendaring</a>, <a href="http://codeigniter.com/userguide3/libraries/ftp.html" target="_blank">FTP</a>, <a href="http://codeigniter.com/userguide3/libraries/javascript.html" target="_blank">Javascript</a>, <a href="http://codeigniter.com/userguide3/libraries/cart.html" target="_blank">Shopping Cart</a>, <a href="http://codeigniter.com/userguide3/libraries/trackback.html" target="_blank">Trackback</a>, <a href="http://codeigniter.com/userguide3/libraries/xmlrpc.html" target="_blank">XML-RPC /-Server</a>, and <a href="http://codeigniter.com/userguide3/libraries/zip.html" target="_blank">Zip Encoding</a>.

 - All the other libraries, which exist in both CodeIgniter versions, can be upgraded with some adjustments.
 The most important and mostly used libraries received an Upgrade Guide, which will help you with simple steps and examples to adjust your code.